cogment/cogment-doc/src/cogment/cogment-api-reference/cogment-yaml.md

 # Cogment.yaml

-At the heart of every Cogment project is a `cogment.yaml` file (default name).
-This file is used by the Cogment CLI tool to configure the language specific SDK.
-It is also used by the orchestrator to initialize the runtime environment.
+The `cogment.yaml` file is central to every Cogment project.
+We use the name `cogment.yaml` because this is the default name, but it can be anything on the file system.
+The generic name is the "config file".
+This file is used to define the specifics of the trials.
+It also contains data used by the Cogment CLI tool.
+The Cogment CLI takes this file as its main input to, among other things, configure the language specific SDKs.

 The top level sections in the file are:

--   [import](#import): Used to import other files into the defintion of the project
+-   [import](#import): Used to import other files into the definition of the project
 -   [commands](#commands): Defines commands that can be run by the Cogment CLI
 -   [trial](#trial): Define trial speficic properties
 -   [environment](#environment): Define environment specific properties
 -   [actor_classes](#actor-classes): Define actor specific properties (for each actor class)
--   [trial_params](#trial-params): Defines the default parameters to run a trial
--   [datalog](#datalog): Defines the data logging specific properties

 In this document, "section" refers to YAML mappings.